 If auto-restart is enabled, the ECCPxASE bit will remain set as long as the auto-shutdown condition is active.
 When the auto-shutdown condition is removed, the ECCPxASE bit will be cleared via hardware and normal operation will resume.

 The module will wait until the next PWM period begins, however, before re-enabling the output pin.
-This behavior allows the auto-shutdown with auto-restart features to be used in applications based on the current mode of PWM control.
+This behavior allows the auto-shutdown with auto-restart features to be used in applications based on current mode PWM control.